-Jellyfish are highly sensitive to freshly mixed salt water and thus water maturity is very important. a.
+Jellyfish are highly sensitive to freshly mixed salt water and thus water maturity is very important.

+a.
 If using fresh mixed salt water and/or artificial media that require maturation, then the aquarium should be left to run for two weeks prior to the addition of any livestock.

 Why?
-The settling period allows the water to 'age' and stabilise chemically.
-This period also allows the bacterial colonies to establish on and within the media.
+The settling period allows the water to 'age' and stabilise chemically, and for the bacterial colonies to establish on and within the media.